nemequ/compfuzz/README.md

 Each codec directory may contain the following directories:

-* crashes — Tests which, at one point, caused the codec in question to crash.
+* crashes — If a codec hasn't been fixed yet after discovery of a crash but the issue has been made public (see the "Disclosure Policy" section below), it goes in this directory.
+Once the issue is resolved it will be moved to the "fixed" directory.
-* outstanding — If a codec hasn't been fixed yet after discovery of a crash but the issue has been made public (see the "Disclosure Policy" section below), it goes in this directory.
-Once the issue is resolved it will be moved to the "crashes" directory.
+* fixed — Test cases which, at one point, caused the codec to crash.
 * inputs — Test cases which do *not* cause the codec in question to crash.
 These are typically combined with the general-purpose inputs to seed the fuzzer.